lucasgodshalk/Antsy/Readme.md

 to the Nancy maintainers.
 Any name confusion was both entirely avoidable, and my fault.

 This a version 1.0 library.
 Because it leans heavily on aspnet this framework should theoretically be relatively robust.
 Note that the host will not listen for https connections (just stick your favorite reverse proxy in front and do https termination there).
+All json model binding uses [Json.net](https://www.newtonsoft.com/json).

 This project targets [netstandard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) so if you're running dotnet core or a modern full framework this library should work for you.